actions/importer-labs/azure_devops/4-custom-transformers.md

 ## Custom transformers for build steps

-We can use custom transformers override Valet's default behavior.
+We can use custom transformers to override Valet's default behavior.
 In this scenario, we may want to override the behavior for converting `DotnetCoreCLI@2` tasks to support parameters that are glob patterns.
 We will need to answer the following questions before writing a custom transformer:

 1. What is the "identifier" of the step to customize?
     - __DotnetCoreCLI@2__